dentarg/auth0-blog/_posts/2018-03-21-troubleshooting-webtasks-using-the-cli.markdown

 The tools built directly into the editor are great for troubleshooting a single webtask; especially if it is simple.
 But using console log statements to troubleshoot a complex webtask or a set of collaborative tasks would quickly grow tedious.

 The webtask CLI offers several tools out of the box to help troubleshoot issues with webtasks.
-The CLI can be used in this way for Webtask.io or Auth0 Extend deployments.
+The CLI can be used in this way for Auth0 Hooks, Webtask.io or Auth0 Extend deployments.

 To set up the CLI for use with Webtask.io, visit [this interactive tutorial](https://webtask.io/cli) which will walk you through the process.
-Auth0 Extend customers should already have instructions for setting the CLI up to work with your cluster.
+Auth0 Hooks users can visit [their tenant settings](https://manage.auth0.com/#/tenant/webtasks) in their management dashboard for similar instructions.
+And finally, Auth0 Extend customers should already have instructions for setting the CLI up to work with your cluster.
 If you need help, feel free to [join us in our customer Slack](https://auth0-extend.run.webtask.io/slack-signup) for assistance.

 ### <span id="connecting-to-the-log-stream"></span>Connecting to the log stream

 Using the Logs panel in the editor, we were able to watch live executions of our webtask in real time.
-With the CLI we can also connect to the log stream.
+With the CLI we can also connect to the log stream, with the added benefit of seeing the logs for all of our webtasks.
 This is particularly useful when you have scoped your webtasks functions to do a single thing and build functionality up through collaborative tasks.

 Connecting to the log stream is a snap with the CLI.